 J.P.
 Lund is the father of sixth-year AHB student and Gamma Gabe, and to six-year AHB alumnus and current Four Points Middle Schooler Max.
 J.P. is currently a practicing attorney focused on litigation and governmental relations in education, employment, family, and the general practice of law.
 J.P. grew up in Brooklyn, New York and has lived in the Austin area for the last sixteen years, during which he earned his J.D. from U.T.
 Law School, after five years in Berkeley where he received his degrees in math.
 J.P. is serving his sixth year on the AHB Board.

 Dan Gillotte is Jojo’s dad.
 Jojo, a third year Gamma, has spent her whole school career at AHB and our family has been so appreciative of the school.

 Dan has experience on multiple boards including currently serving on food co-op organization boards of the National Co-op Grocers and the Co-op Grocers Network, a founding board member of the Austin Independent Business Alliance, and former board member of the Vegetarian Network of Austin.

 Dan has a BFA in painting from Maine College of Art.

-Dallas Dickinson (Treasurer) is the father of Fletcher (soon to be Beta) and one more future AHB-er.
+Dallas Dickinson (Treasurer) is the father of Fletcher (Beta) and Louisa (Alpha).
 He is deeply committed to AHB’s unique brand of progressive education, and loves being part of a community that values emotional education as highly as it does academic achievement.
 He and his family value project-based learning, collaboration, flexibility and autonomy as core principles for students and adults alike to master.

 Dallas holds an AB from Princeton University, where he studied English and Theater/Dance.
 In his free time, he is the founder and CEO of QC Games, a local independent video game developer.
 Dallas previously was the lead producer for Star Wars: The Old Republic and several other massively multiplayer online games.